 Seminars and Lectures

 The Division of Sleep Medicine sponsors seminars and courses each academic year including Sleep Grand Rounds – an open monthly research seminar also broadcast to several remote sites using videoconferencing technology, Clinical Sleep Grand Rounds - a quarterly clinical seminar open to Boston area sleep clinicians and the Introductory Sleep Course –a free and open course presented annually by the faculty of the Training Program in Sleep, Circadian and Respiratory Neurobiology.
 We also provide Public Lectures annually.
 In addition, many of our distinguished faculty present both regular and invited lectures across Harvard and around the world.

 Sleep and Health Education Program

-Meeting a compelling need for health care providers, health profession students and the general public to increase their knowledge concerning the importance of good quality sleep and sleep health, the centerpiece of the Sleep and Health Education Program is its educational website with up to date information on the foundations of Healthy Sleep, Improving Sleep, Sleep Apnea and Narcolepsy.
+Meeting a compelling need for health care providers, health profession students and the general public to increase their knowledge concerning the importance of good quality sleep and sleep health, the centerpiece of the Sleep and Health Education Program is its educational website with up to date information on the foundations of Healthy Sleep, Improving Sleep, Sleep Apnea, Narcolepsy and Insomnia.

 Clinical and Research Training in Sleep